jfq3/miga_singularity/hpcc_genome_project.md

 ```
 Because the datasets submitted were assembled genomes, assembly is the first column to have entries.
 When all entries under the stats column read "done," processing is finished.

-Stop the daemon with the command:
+If you did not use the "shutdown-when-done" argument when starting the daemon, you can stop it with the command:

 ```
 miga daemon stop -P .